Indonesian officials defend parade of veiled kids with guns

 - Alligator kills woman trying to protect her dog at resort

+“He or she did not upload the entire footage,” Nurrizal said.
+“There are allegations of intentionally cutting the footage for a certain purpose.”
+If the parade was “filmed completely since the beginning, there will be no misunderstanding,” he said.

-Local media reported that Education Minister Muhajir Effendy said the parade was misinterpreted.
+Local media reported that Education and Culture Minister Muhajir Effendy said the parade was misinterpreted and the staff of the school, located inside a local military command, had no intention to instill radicalism in children.

+It contained many elements, he said, including symbols of Muslims who struggled for Indonesia’s independence and the red and white of Indonesia’s national flag.

+“It was recorded when these veiled children carried only replica guns,” he told reporters.
+“In fact, there were themes raised by these children, namely the struggle of Islam.
+Until finally this piece of video spread on social media and was very biased.”